Pituitary Tumor: Treatment Choices

 Learning about your treatment options

 Your healthcare provider is the best person to answer your questions.
-He or she can tell you what your treatment choices are and how well they might work.
-Your healthcare provider can also tell you what the risks and side effects may be.
+They can explain what your treatment choices are, how well treatment is expected to work, and what the risks and side effects may be.

 In most cases, pituitary tumors are treated with:

 If the tumor is not causing any problems, treatment may not even be needed.
-In this case, watchful waiting is done.
+In this case, watchful waiting or active surveillance is done.
 This means you are watched closely and have blood or urine tests done regularly to check for tumor growth.
-Treatment would then be started only if the tumor starts causing problems.
+Treatment is then started if the tumor starts causing problems.

 Goals of treatment